Tolulope-aj/Order_Fulfillment_Dashboard/README.md

 ###  Exploratory Data Analysis (EDA)

 EDA was conducted using pivot tables and statistical techniques to uncover insights into the challenges in Streamline logistics solutions.
 Analyzing customer satisfaction through average delivery time, customer complaints related to delays, helps benchmark performance against customer expectations, and address pain points; while customer communication, monitoring progress and delays, resource allocations and efficiency patterns were analyzed across the order timestamp.
-By analyzing the delivery data, this project aims to provide actionable recommendations to drive sustainable business growth.

 ### Results and Insights